zzzprojects/learn-orm/tutorials/dapper-rainbow/delete-data.md

 # Delete Data

-The **Dapper.Rainbow** library provides `Delete` extension method to delete existing data from the database.
+The **Dapper.Rainbow** library provides a `Delete` extension method to delete existing data from the database.
 Deleting an entity is the easiest because it only requires a unique `Id` to identify the entity being deleted.

-The following example deletes a single new record using the `Delete` method.
+The following example deletes a single record using the `Delete` method.

 ```csharp
 private static void DeleteSingleAuthor(int id)